Carnival of Cultures Berlin 2025: Dates, Events, and Tips

 THE PARADE

 The Karneval der Kulturen parade has changed its route in 2025.
-Instead of taking place in Kreuzberg, as was tradition, this year the parade will be held in Friedrichshain and Mitte due to construction work in the area.
+Instead of taking place in Kreuzberg, as was tradition, this year the parade will be held in Friedrichshain due to long-term construction work on Gneisenaustraße.

-While in previous years I would have recommended watching it near GneisenaustraĂźe station, this year a good strategic spot could be somewhere along Frankfurter Allee, particularly near SamariterstraĂźe station, where there are several shops and access to public transport, making it easier to get around before and after the event.
+While in previous years I would have recommended watching it near Gneisenaustraße station, this year a good strategic spot could be somewhere along Karl-Marx-Allee, particularly near Strausberger Platz or Frankfurter Tor, where public transport access is convenient and you’ll find plenty of shops and open space.

-In this edition, the parade and festival locations are significantly far apart, so walking back may be quite a challenge.
-To avoid difficulties, using public transport or alternatives like bicycles and electric scooters will be essential
+This year, the parade and the festival area are still located far apart, so walking the full distance may be a challenge.
+To avoid difficulties, using public transportation, bicycles, or electric scooters is highly recommended.

 MY CULINARY STRATEGY